aivarsk/aivarsk.github.io/_posts/2026-06-29-tigerbeetle-without-olgp-database-locking.md

 errors = client.create_accounts([mutex])
 ```

 Each mutex must be initialized with an initial balance of 1.
-To make it atomic, we can use the account identifier as the transfer identifier to enforce idempotency.
+To make it fail-proof, we can use the account identifier as the transfer identifier to enforce idempotency.
 We will get `CreateTransferResult.EXISTS` when the mutex account has been initialized before.

 ```python
 init = tb.Transfer(